redrambles/Accelerate/wp-content/plugins/mailchimp-for-wp/readme.txt

 8. **Pro only:** Create your own CSS styles with the form designer in the Pro version.

 == Changelog ==

+= 2.3.8 - August 18, 2015 =

+**Fixes**

+- Prevented JS error when outputting forms with no submit button.
+- Using `0` as a Redirect URL resulted in a blank page.
+- Sign-up checkbox was showing twice in the Easy Digital Downloads checkout when showing registration fields, thanks [Daniel Espinoza](https://github.com/growdev).
+- Default form was not automatically translated for languages other than English.

+**Improvements**

+- Better way to hide the honeypot field, which stops bots from subscribing to your lists.
+- role="form" is no longer needed, thanks [XhmikosR](https://github.com/XhmikosR)!
+- Filter `mc4wp_form_animate_scroll` now disables just the scroll animation, not the scroll itself.
+- Revamped UI for MailChimp lists overview
+- Updated German & Greek translations.

+**Additions**

+- Added `mc4wp_form_is_submitted()` and `mc4wp_form_get_response_html()` functions.

 = 2.3.7 - July 13, 2015 =